-Here are a few points that we’d like to emphasize on how Docker containers help development teams and DevOps/IT to navigate through the complexity of the environments and further reduce the cost of managing them:
+Here are a few points that we’d like to emphasize how Docker containers help development teams and DevOps/IT to navigate through the complexity of the environments and further reduce the cost of managing them:

 • Deploying a new service instance takes minutes rather than days, provisioning the proper VM, negotiating settings, and actually running the service.

 • Utilizing the user and role management from Swarm helps to keep access to the service more transparent.
 On a VM, the access control is usually done using public key management, which adds to the burden of managing all these keys.
-In addition, VM users are responsible for restoring access to the VM after it’s re-created.
+Also, VM users are responsible for restoring access to the VM after it’s re-created.

 • Higher services density decreases the overall spend on all environments.